 When it comes to finding new customers and leads, these business owners swear by these five helpful strategies.

 Advertising can be prohibitively expensive for smaller companies, and marketing efforts can sometimes seem scattershot.
-I asked five business owners to share the methods they used for discovering powerful new customer lines that actually worked.
-These grassroots efforts show that you don’t necessarily need to have to spend a lot to reach a new market.
+We asked five business owners to share the methods they used for discovering powerful new customer lines that actually worked.
+These grassroots efforts show that you don’t necessarily need to have to spend a lot to reach a new market and discover new customers.

 “We do product giveaways every month for the wholesale merchandise we sell.
 Last month, for example, we gave away $5,000 in products to nonprofit organizations that support kids.
 We started these giveaways after Hurricane Katrina, when nonprofit groups came to us looking to buy blankets and other items for people affected by the disaster.